 These accolades are only the latest in a string of prizes that her work has collected in her short career.
 Mort has received the Foyle Young Poet of the Year award five times (and now acts as one of its judges).
 In 2007, she received the Eric Gregory Award from the Society of Authors, and the following year, she won the Manchester Young Poet Prize.

 Mort was crowned as Derbyshire’s fifth poet laureate in 2013, serving a two-year term.
 In 2014, she was named as one of the Poetry Book Society’s Next Generation poets, a list that appears only every ten years.
 She is currently the Douglas Caster Cultural Fellow in the School of English at the University of Leeds.
+Her second collection of poetry, No Map Could Show Them, was published in 2016.

 In the course of her short career, Helen Mort has attracted an extraordinary array of both praise and prizes.
 Carol Ann Duffy has positioned her ‘among the brightest stars in the sparkling new constellation of British poets’.